-History: In April 2002, Hyundai Motor Company announced it would build the company's first United States assembly and manufacturing plant in Montgomery, Alabama.
+Items of Interest History: In April 2002, Hyundai Motor Company announced it would build the company's first United States assembly and manufacturing plant in Montgomery, Alabama.
 Over the next three years, the site was cleared, facility construction was completed and Team Members were recruited to build various phases of the 2006 Sonata - from trial cars to saleable vehicles.
 The plant's grand opening was held on May 20, 2005.
-With more than 2,500 Team Members producing 300,000 quality vehicles annually, the future looks bright for Hyundai Motor Manufacturing Alabama.
+With more than 3,000 Team Members producing 350,000 quality vehicles annually, the future looks bright for Hyundai Motor Manufacturing Alabama.
 Suppliers: Building a successful line of vehicles is only possible with the help of an outstanding supply team.
 HMMA relies on over 70 suppliers from 15 different states, and two bordering countries, Canada and Mexico.
-Our suppliers, based in 17 counties throughout Alabama, have invested in excess of \$550 million, thus creating 6,000 new jobs.
+Our suppliers, based in 18 counties throughout Alabama, have invested in excess of \$860 million, thus creating 8,900 new jobs.
 Team Members: Production and maintenance Team Members were hired from within Alabama.
 Managers and other professionals were recruited from various areas of the automotive industry.
 Korean Team Members serve HMMA in management, training and quality control capacities, blending two unique cultures into one outstanding work environment.
 Quality: Quality checks are built into each step in the production process.
 Each vehicle has to pass a series of stringent tests, including performance on a two-mile test track.
 Safety and the Environment: Team Members are our most valuable resource and the facility's safety team ensures all practices and procedures are designed with each Team Member's personal safety in mind.
 HMMA uses ergonomics, the science of equipment design, to maximize productivity while reducing fatigue and discomfort, to ensure our Team Members' health.
 HMMA has implemented an Environmental Management System (EMS) which establishes our commitment to preserve the environment through Prevention, Improvement and Conformance.
 Preservation of the environment for the benefit of our local community is the responsibility of all HMMA Team Members and those conducting any activities on behalf of HMMA.
 Our Environmental Management System is an integral part of everyday business practices along with managing productivity, costs, quality, and safety.
 Community: Our Team Members are also dedicated to the community.
 We encourage literacy by donating books and school supplies.
 We read to area school children.
 We donate the gift of life during on-site blood drives, pledge money to the River Region United Way and help to improve the homes of those in need.
 Our Team Members make a difference in the community.
 Stamping Shop In the Stamping Shop, the vehicle begins to take shape.
 Housed in the shop are large rolls of steel, weighing between 20,000 and 40,000 pounds each.
 Cranes are used to lift the rolls and put them into the blanking machine, where rectangular pieces, thinner than a dime, are cut and stored in racks.
-The pieces are au-
+The pieces are automatically moved to one of two large stamping presses with dies molded into various shapes.
+Over 5,400 tons of pressure transforms the steel blank into a specific body part.

 Stamping

 Shop

-Welding Shop
+Weld Shop

-tomatically moved to one of two large, stamping presses with dies molded into various shapes.
-Over 5,400 tons of pressure transforms the steel blank into a specific body part.
+Weld Shop

-Welding Shop
+The Weld Shop contains 306 robots responsible for maneuvering and welding body parts as well as fastening hinges and swinging panels to the car body.
+These amazing automated machines position pre-stamped body parts and accurately weld them together to form the vehicle body, called a "body-in-white."
+The Hyundai Sonata, Elantra, and Santa Fe vehicle bodies all move down the same assembly line at HMMA.
+Once the

-The Welding Shop contains 280 robots capable of maneuvering and welding body parts.
-These amazing automated machines position stamped body parts and accurately weld them together to form the vehicle body, called a "body-inand Elantra vehicle bodies move down the same assembly line at HMMA.
-Team Members attach hinges,
+more robots attach and fasten the hinges, doors, hood and trunk.
+Once complete, Team Members